Example Perceptual Maps

 A Perceptual Map of Car brands, using Prestige and Age

-Perceptual Maps for Mobile (Cell) Phones
+EXAMPLE Perceptual Maps for Smart Phone (and Cell) Phones

 Perceptual Map of Mobile Phones - Value and Focus